 New Business Venture Competition

-- Drinks and snacks will be available throughout the day for contestants.
+- Drinks will be available throughout the day for contestants.

 - All contestants must be present.

 - The events will be organized on the campus of Northern Michigan University.

 - All the events except the Feedback Session are open to the campus community and visitors.

 Each individual and team contestant will be provided with a six-foot table in a large room to display prototypes or artifacts or information materials and flyers relating to the product/service the contestants are proposing in their new ventures.

 Members of the team or the individual (in case of individual contestant) must be present at their designated tables to describe their displays and answer questions to visitors.
 All contestants should be versed in the venture to be able to explain it to visitors in 2-3 minutes.

 The Trade Fair will last an hour and be a public event.

 Individual tables will be judged for a prize for the Best Trade Fair Presentation.
 Thus, the products or services should be presented in a professional, attractive and informative way.